jspahrsummers/rxhaskell-talk/README.md

 Functional reactive programming (FRP) is a powerful paradigm for writing code that reacts to change, and has been gaining significant traction as a way to implement GUI applications with minimal state.

-Although Haskell has several existing FRP libraries, they can be overly complex, and difficult to integrate with native UI frameworks.
+Haskell has a few existing FRP libraries that are commonly used for GUI programming; however, all of them currently target cross-platform widget toolkits, like GTK+ or wxWidgets.
+Native frameworks (like Cocoa or WPF) have remained highly imperative, and out of place in the FRP model.

-This talk demonstrates how RxHaskell (http://hackage.haskell.org/package/RxHaskell) – an FRP library inspired by Microsoft's Reactive Extensions for .NET (http://msdn.microsoft.com/en-us/library/hh242985(v=VS.103).aspx) and designed specifically with GUI programming in mind – solves these problems.
+This talk introduces RxHaskell (http://hackage.haskell.org/package/RxHaskell) –
+a library for functional reactive programming inspired by Microsoft's Reactive Extensions for .NET (http://msdn.microsoft.com/en-us/library/hh242985(v=VS.103).aspx) and designed specifically for integration with native frameworks.

-Compared to existing solutions, RxHaskell focuses more on ease-of-use and practicality than absolute conceptual purity.
-We'll see that side effects are particularly easy to capture, making it straightforward to interleave UI updates and foreign function calls in otherwise pure code.
+RxHaskell simplifies the traditional FRP model by omitting continuous behaviors and discarding values after they've been processed (enabling switching without time leaks), both of which make it easier to interleave impure code.

+And because native frameworks often require UI changes to be made on a dedicated OS thread, RxHaskell provides a Scheduler type (an abstraction over threads) which uses Haskell's type system to statically guarantee that side effects aren't executed concurrently.

-With the help of the ReactiveCocoa framework in Objective-C, we'll also take a brief look at how RxHaskell and an Rx implementation in foreign code can be combined into a fully reactive FFI, making native applications even easier to create.
+We'll also take a brief look at how RxHaskell can be bridged to ReactiveCocoa, an Rx implementation in Objective-C, to break down the barriers between two very different programming languages, and support amazing native development without giving way to completely imperative programming.